Harvest Host Information

 WHAT WE DO

-• Area 2 Farms Community Supported Agriculture (CSA) program is based on a traditional CSA farm-sharing model.
-CSA members pledge their support to the farm by purchasing “shares” of the farmers’ harvests.
-This investment directly supports the farms and farmers.
-In return, the farmers commit to growing high-quality organic produce and other goods which are then delivered weekly.
+• Area 2 Farms Community Supported Agriculture (CSA) program is based on a traditional farm-sharing model.
+This investment directly supports your farmers.
+Your farmers commit to growing high-quality organic produce and other goods which are then delivered weekly.

 ABOUT OUR FARMERS